PLAINTIFF’S RESPONSE TO DEFENDANTS’ MOTION FOR SUMMARY JUDGMENT AND MEMORANDUM OF LAW

 Defendants make no such analysis or showing, even though they have the duty to prove the Motor Carrier affirmative defense.
-They do not describe the basis for their assertion that the trucks weigh more than 10,000 pounds, cite any manuals or vehicle handbooks, offer an expert mechanical opinion or anything.
-To the contrary, all the available evidence shows that the tow trucks weighed well below the required 10,000 pounds.
+They do not describe the basis for their assertion that the trucks weigh more than 10,000 pounds, cite any manuals or vehicle handbooks, offer an expert mechanical opinion, or anything.
+On the contrary, all the available evidence shows that the tow trucks weighed well below the required 10,000 pounds.

 The recent decision in Crookston v.
 Doctor’s Inc., No. 16-2071-JTM (D. Kan.
 June 6, 2017) highlights the employer’s high burden of proof regarding the 10,000-pound rule.
-There, the plaintiff normally drove a 2007 Ford F-150 truck weighing 8,900 pounds during his employment.
+There, the plaintiff usually drove a 2007 Ford F-150 truck weighing 8,900 pounds during his employment.
 However, he also sometimes drove the F-150 hooked to a trailer with a combined weight that likely exceeded 10,000 pounds.
-Moreover, plaintiff sometimes drove the F-150 without the trailer within the course of his duties.
-The defendant argued that this trailer added to the 10,000-pound requirement; however, the court held that because the plaintiff drove without the trailer more at least half of the time the Motor Carrier Act did not apply.
+Moreover, the plaintiff sometimes drove the F-150 without the trailer within the course of his duties.
+The Defendant argued that this trailer added to the 10,000-pound requirement; however, the court held that because the plaintiff drove without the trailer more at least half of the time, the Motor Carrier Act did not apply.
 The court concluded that:

 [t]he burden lies with the employer to establish that the [Motor Carrier Act] exemption applies and that the [Technical Corrections Act] does not.
-The court finds that defendants have not met their burden as they acknowledge that plaintiff drove a noncommercial vehicle (the F-150 without a trailer) more than half the time he was employed with Doctor’s.
+The court finds that defendants have not met their burden as they acknowledge that the plaintiff drove a noncommercial vehicle (the F-150 without a trailer) more than half the time he was employed with Doctor’s.

 citing Moore v.
 Performance Pressure Pumping Servs., LLC, No. 5:15-CV-346-RCL, 2017 WL 1501436, at *10 (W.D.
 Tex.
 Apr.
 26, 2017) (e.s.). (“[A]t the summary judgment stage, an employer must provide evidence that its employees exclusively drove vehicles greater than 10,000 pounds during a relevant workweek, or that any work with small vehicles was merely de minimis work.”)

 Similar to Crooston, Defendants have not met their burden to prove that Plaintiff drove a noncommercial vehicle more than half the time he was employed with them.
-Even assuming Defendants where to argue that the weight of a car in tow should be added to reach the 10,000-pound limit, the fact that the truck would be without a car in tow for at least half of the time defeats that argument per Crooston.
+Even assuming Defendants were to argue that the weight of a car in tow should be added to reach the 10,000-pound limit, the fact that the truck would be without a car in tow for at least half of the time defeats that argument per Crooston.
 See also McMaster v.
 Eastern Armored Services, Inc., 780 F.3d 167 (3d Cir.
 2015) (holding that a driver/guard who drove half of her trips on vehicles weighing less than 10,000 pounds worked “in part” on smaller vehicles and therefore was a “covered employee” under the TCA).

 Additionally, unlike a trailer which has a constant weight, a car in tow is not similarly attached and the car’s weight would vary based on the type of car.
 Thus, the weight of a car in tow would never be included in a 10,000-pound calculation, just like the weight of items in a pulled trailer.
-By way of example, if a trailer was hauling rocks the vehicle weight for purposes of the Motor Carrier Act is only the weight of the truck and trailer – not the rocks it sometimes carries.
+By way of example, if a trailer was hauling rocks, the vehicle weight for purposes of the Motor Carrier Act is only the weight of the truck and trailer – not the rocks it sometimes carries.
 See DOL Field Assistance Bulletin No. 2010-2 (“’Weighing 10,000 pounds’ – WHD will continue to use the gross vehicle weight rating (GVWR) or gross combined vehicle weight rating if the vehicle is pulling a trailer.
 The GVWR is found on the vehicle, usually on a plate on the door jamb.”)
 Similarly, any cars towed by the trucks in the instant case cannot be added to exceed the 10,000-pound limit, only the truck and tow mechanism attached thereto.

-Defendants have the burden to prove the truck’s weight is greater than 10,000 pounds sans any potential car in tow, but failed to do so – especially when all facts are viewed in a light most favorable to Plaintiff.
+Defendants have the burden to prove the truck’s weight is greater than 10,000 pounds sans any potential car in tow but failed to do so – especially when all facts are viewed in a light most favorable to Plaintiff.
 Thus, summary judgment should be denied.